U.S. Route 441 in Georgia: Baldwin to North Carolina

 Continuing to follow its concurrency with US 23, the road leaves Tallulah Gorge Park then crosses over the Riley C. Thurmond Memorial Bridge before reentering the park.
 From there it passes through the Blue Ridge Mountain communities of Wiley, Lakemont, and Tiger, the latter of which includes the Rabun County Middle School interchange, right next to Rabun County High School.
 After passing a Wal-Mart Supercenter on one side of the road, and a local road leading to WGHC, the divider comes to an end and US 23/US 441/SR 15 remains undivided through the rest of the state with either three or four lanes as it enters Clayton.
 Beginning here, it is primarily a four-lane undivided highway, flanked along the west side by Stekoa Creek.
 Many of the buildings begin to reflect the design features of the Blue Ridge Mountains.
 Contemporary commercial development is mixed in with rustic mountain themed buildings, among them a Quality Inn and Suites motel named "Mount Chalet," and a Swiss A-framed business on the northeast corner with US 76/SR 2 at Chechero Road.
 US 76 then has a two-block concurrency with US 23/US 441 which ends at the shared intersection between East Savannah Street and Rickman Drive, when US 76/SR 2 turns west onto East Savannah Street.
-The commercial strip ends after an electrical sub-station located behind a Pizza Hut restaurant, but the road remains four lanes wide.
-After the Georgia Mountain Market however, the routes lose one southbound lane, even at the northern terminus of North Main Street.
+After that the routes lose one southbound lane, even at the northern terminus of North Main Street.
 The road returns to four lanes in Mountain City north of Cross Street and remains that way through York and Rabun Gap, where it crosses a bridge over the Little Tennessee River, followed by a small cluster of flea markets.
 Unfortunately within Rabun Gap it narrows back down to three lanes again north of Kelly's Creek Road, this time with only one northbound lane.
 Even within "downtown" Dillard, there's no second northbound lane, other than right-turn lanes.
 Like Clayton, it has a mix of mountain themed buildings with standard commercial buildings, albeit not as many as Clayton.
 The last resemblance to a major intersection in the state is SR 246, which runs northeast across the state line becoming North Carolina Highway 106 (NC 106), and leads toward Highlands, North Carolina.
 All other roads after this are strictly local, including the unmarked Rabun CR 23 (State Line Highway).
 One last strip mall can be found on the east side before US 23/US 441 finally crosses the Georgia–North Carolina state line, and SR 15 comes to an end.